By the time Oscar Taveras made his major-league debut on May 31, 2014, it was almost impossible for expectations to get any higher.

-Though the Cardinals’ four pitchers had combined for a three-hit, 13-strikeout shutout, the headlines all belonged to Taveras.
-In the next day’s paper, the St. Louis Post-Dispatch ran an infographic comparing Taveras’s first game to that of Pujols (both players went 1-for-3 in their debut, though Pujols’s hit was a mere single).
-Miklasz wrote a column declaring that Taveras’s bat was “packed with danger and fully charged with hope.
+Though the Cardinals’ four pitchers had combined for a three-hit shutout, the headlines belonged to Taveras.
+In the next day’s paper, the St. Louis Post-Dispatch ran an infographic comparing Taveras’s first game to that of Pujols (both players went 1-for-3 in their debut, though Pujols’s hit was a single).
+Miklasz declared in his column that Taveras’s bat was “packed with danger and fully charged with hope.
 It was the bat that the Cardinals and their fans had been waiting for.”

 With Adams on the disabled list and a seven-game swing through two American League cities coming up, the Cardinals couldn’t help but express optimism that June would mark the beginning of a long, successful career for Tavares.

 “I’m supposed to downplay it, right?”
 Matheny said.
 “We’re supposed to downplay it because we believe that it will probably give him the best chance of doing what he can do.
 But I’d be lying to say to you that I wasn’t excited for him.
 Hopefully, this is an atmosphere that can launch him to the next level.”